TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 =============================  =============================================

-**Note:** Gifbuilder also has an :ref:`IMAGE object <gifbuilder-image>` - do not mix that one up with the cObject described here; both are different objects.
+**Note:** Gifbuilder also has an :ref:`IMAGE object <gifbuilder-image>` - it is no the same as the cObject described here; both are completely different objects.

-If you only need the file path to the (possibly resized and also otherwise adjusted) image, the cObject :ref:`IMG_RESOURCE <cobj-img-resource>` might be what you are looking for.
+If you only need the file path to the image; regardless of whether it's been resized, the cObject :ref:`IMG_RESOURCE <cobj-img-resource>` will return the file path.

 .. contents::
    :local: